How to Join Cubs (8-11 years):

 Join in our games and activities to see if you enjoy it (parents are welcome to stay if they like).
 There is a no obligation 4-6 week “try out” period.
 To do so,

-Complete the online the membership application form here: Youth Membership Application Lane Cove Scouts and
+the membership application form here: Youth Membership Application Lane Cove Scouts

 Your child will be covered by Scouts Australia insurance while they try out: just make sure they wear casual clothes and closed-toe shoes e.g. sports shoes

-A Cub Scout Pack comprises up to 24 girls and boys aged 7 1/2 to 11 years who meet weekly at the Scout Hall and go on outdoor activities.
-Your pack will be divided into Sixes which are groups comprising six people.
-Each group of six will have a leader called a Sixer and an assistant leader called a Seconder.
+A Cub Scout Unit comprises up to 24 girls and boys aged 7 1/2 to 11 years who meet weekly at the Scout Hall and go on outdoor activities.
+Your Unit will be divided into Patrols which are groups comprising six people.
+Each group of six will have a leader called a Patrol Leader and an Assistant Patrol Leader.

 What are the badges for?